Sickness behavior: Inclusive fitness advantages

-According to the 'Eyam hypothesis', sickness behavior, by promoting immobility and social disinterest, limits the direct contacts of individuals with their relatives.
-By reducing eating and drinking, it limits diarrhea and defecation, reducing environmental contamination.
-By reducing self-grooming and changing stance, gait and vocalization, it also signals poor health to kin.
+According to the Eyam hypothesis, sickness behavior, by promoting immobility and social disinterest, limits the direct contacts of individuals with their relatives.
+Reducing eating and drinking limits diarrhea and defecation, reducing environmental contamination.
+By reducing self-grooming and altering stance, gait, and vocalizations, it also signals poor health to kin.
 All in all, sickness behavior reduces the rate of further infection, a trait that is likely propagated by kin selection.

 Social advantage

 Humans helped each other in case of sickness or injury throughout their hunter-gatherer past and afterwards.
-Convincing others of being badly in need of relief, assistance, and care heightened the chance of survival of the sick individual.
-High direct costs, such as energy spent on fever and potential harm caused by high body temperatures, and high opportunity costs, as caused by inactivity, social disinterest, and lack of appetite, make sickness behavior a highly costly and therefore credible signal of need.
+Convincing others of the sick individual's severe need for relief, assistance, and care increased the likelihood of survival.
+High direct costs, such as energy expended on fever and potential harm from high body temperatures, and high opportunity costs, as caused by inactivity, social disinterest, and lack of appetite, make sickness behavior a highly costly and therefore credible signal of need.